claireso/journal/README.md

 $ npm run server
 ```

-By default the application will be visible at http://localhost:3000
+By default the application will be running at http://localhost:3000
-To post photo, go to your admin: http://localhost:3000/admin